 - The Covered Components will train Workforce who access, use and disclose PHI regarding the Covered Components’ policies and procedures for the safeguarding of PHI, as necessary and appropriate for each such workforce member to carry out his or her job functions under HIPAA.

 - To the extent applicable, the Covered Components and other applicable University departments will also train Workforce as necessary for compliance with the Texas Medical Records Privacy Act, TEX.
 HEALTH & SAFETY CODE, Chapter 181.

 - Documentation of training materials and attendance at the training for Workforce shall be maintained

 All Workforce have the responsibility to immediately report violations or potential violations of the HIPAA Privacy Rule and this policy.
 Workforce can report violations to their supervisors, the Privacy Officer, or to an employee that the Privacy Officer may designate to receive such reports.

 - The Covered Components and University expect all Workforce handling PHI to adhere to the University’s and Covered Components’ policies and procedures regarding the safeguarding of PHI and will sanction workforce members who violate these policies and procedures.
-Workforce members found to be in violation are subject to discipline in accordance with University Policies on Standards of Professional Ethics for Faculty, Procedural Standards for Faculty Sanctions and Dismissals, and University Policy 7.23, Personal Conduct, as appropriate.
+Workforce members found to be in violation are subject to discipline in accordance with University Policies 2.1, Standards of Professional Ethics for Faculty and Academic Freedom, 2.17, Procedural Standards for Faculty Sanctions and Dismissals, and 7.23, Personal Conduct, as appropriate.
 Disciplinary measures taken will be commensurate with the violation and the circumstances of each case and may include reprimand, suspension from employment, or termination of employment.